-My research interests encompass commercial dispute resolution, international sales law, international arbitration, comparative contract law, linguistic issues in law, and sociological analysis of law.
-Generally, my writing explores what happens when private actors from different backgrounds—legal, cultural, and linguistic—meet in the international legal arena.
+Joshua Karton teaches and researches on international arbitration, comparative and international contract law, international sales, uniform law, globalization and law, linguistic issues in law, and sociological analysis of law.
+His writing explores what happens when private actors from different backgrounds—legal, cultural, and linguistic—meet in the international legal arena.

 “A Conflict of Interests: Seeking a Way Forward on Publication of International Arbitral Awards” (2012) 28(3) Arbitration International 447